Balsam

-Balsam is the resinous exudate (or sap) which forms on certain kinds of trees and shrubs.
-Balsam (from Latin balsamum "gum of the balsam tree," ultimately from a Semitic source such as בֹּשֶׂם) owes its name to the biblical Balm of Gilead.
+Balsam is the resinous exudate (or sap) which forms on certain kinds of trees and shrubs, particularly species belonging to genera such as Myroxylon, Abies, Copaifera, Styrax, and Populus.
+They may occur naturally as resinous exudates following injury to bark or wood tissues.
+Balsam (from balsamum "gum of the balsam tree", ultimately from a Semitic source such as בֹּשֶׂם) owes its name to the biblical Balm of Gilead.